luapower/tweening/tweening.md

 `get_value() -> v` `target[attr] -> v` value getter
 `set_value(v)`     `target[attr] = v`  value setter

+See below for how to add attribute type matching rules and interpolators.

 __NOTE:__ Animation model fields are read/only.
-See below for how to add attribute type matching rules and interpolators.
+Changing them requires a call to `reset()`.

 ### Relative values